A shared responsibility…

 ~ Senator Murray Sinclair, Chair, Truth and Reconciliation Commission

-In the spirit of Reconciliation, New Westminster Schools this year implemented a five-year plan supporting the academic, social and cultural achievement of Aboriginal students.
+In the spirit of Reconciliation, New Westminster Schools recently implemented its latest five-year plan supporting the academic, social and cultural achievement of Aboriginal students.

 For the first time, this third and most recent Agreement also includes a commitment ensuring all learners (staff, students and community) will continue to increase their understanding and knowledge of Aboriginal history, culture and perspectives.